chrisnas/DebuggingExtensions/README.md

 ## Source Code
-The `DebuggingExtensions` Visual Studio 2017 solution contains two projects:
+The `DebuggingExtensions` Visual Studio 2017 solution contains three projects:

 1. `ClrMDStudio`: WPF application that loads a dump file on which commands to be executed

 2. `gsose`: "***G**rand **S**on **O**f **S**trike **E**xtension*" for WinDBG that exposes the same commands (and more)

+3. `pstacks`: .NET Core console application that loads a dump file and shows merged parallel stacks

 These projects depends on Nuget packages:

 - [ClrMD](https://github.com/Microsoft/clrmd): C# library to explore dump files.
 - [DynaMD](https://github.com/kevingosse/DynaMD): C# `dynamic`-based helpers on top of ClrMD.
+- [ClrMDExports](https://github.com/kevingosse/ClrMDExports): Helper to write WinDBG/LLDB extensionss on top of ClrMD.